-- Regulations 42 CFR § 422.101(f)(1)(iii); 42 CFR § 422.152(g)(2)(iv) require all SNPs to use an ICT in the management of care for each individual enrolled in the SNP. - !
+- Regulations at 42 CFR § 422.101(f)(1)(iii) require that SNPs, in the management of care, use an interdisciplinary team that includes a team of providers with demonstrated expertise and training, and, as applicable, training in a defined role appropriate to their licensure in treating individuals similar to the targeted population of the plan. - Regulations at 42 CFR § 422.152(g)(2)(iv) require a comprehensive health risk assessment as evidenced by measures from the care coordination domain (for example, accuracy of acuity stratification, safety indicators, or timeliness of initial assessments or annual reassessments). - !
 All enrollees must have an ICT. - !
 The ICT must be comprised of providers whose training and credentials address the health needs of the enrollee. - !
-The ICT is a multidisciplinary approach to care coordination that involves more than the PCP and the enrollee. - PCP, enrollee, caregiver, specialists, social worker, pharmacist, community resources, others as needed
+The ICT is a multidisciplinary approach to care coordination that involves more than the PCP and the enrollee. - PCP, enrollee, caregiver, specialists, social worker, pharmacist, community resources, others as needed.